tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 In addition, the files used for the simulation of each of the scenarios using Python3 are described below, all of them are collected in [scripts](./scripts/).

 ### Simple model: LMS TOY
+This script deploys a Land - Mobile - System, with 5 s stay time in each state.
 - Use python script _sim_ns3_lms_toy.py_
     -   Requires:
         - lms_toy.json [Location: Scratch folder inside ns3-35 folder]